selcukemiravci/selcukemiravci/README.md

 ## About Me
 <p>
-I am 19 years old.
-I am interested in Software Development.
+I am 19 years old  and very enthuastic in Software Development.
 My interest started at an early age with Arduino boards!
-I am always trying to improve myself everyday.
-I am hoping to work in Data Science, Machine Learning or Cyber Security field in the future!
+I am always trying to improve myself everyday.I am hoping to work in Data Science, Machine Learning or Cyber Security field in the future!
 </p>

 ---